dntpan1c/CWTeamsTicketCallback/readme.md

 There is a "duplicate check" implemented here that will only show the first update to each ticket that the connector sees.
 If there is a duplicate callback, it will be processed but not pushed to the channel.

-Going into this, you will want to know the EXACT name (spaces and all) of the ConnectWise Service Board you will want information to flow from (this only supports a single board -- complete this process for each board you want to do this with) and which Teams Channel you want this to flow into.
+Going into this, you will want to know the EXACT name (spaces and all) of the ConnectWise Service Board you will want information to flow from (this supports MULTIPLE Service Boards going to MULTIPLE Channels using this ONE function -- just complete this process for each board you want to do this with) and which Teams Channel you want this to flow into.

 # Prerequisites
 **You will need the following permissions in each application:**